VNA wins A prize at 2020"Golden Hammer & Sickle" award | Society | Vietnam+ (VietnamPlus)

 -

-People in Truc Bach street, Ba Dinh district (Hanoi), are happy to finish the social distancing period.
+Children in Truc Bach street, Ba Dinh district (Hanoi), celebrate the finish of the social distancing period.
 (Photo: VNA)